pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 !!!
 Warning

     Before confirming the order as paid, make absolutely sure that you have the correct order, the correct price, and the correct date.
-    An order that has been marked as paid once cannot be marked as not paid/pending.
+    Once an order has been marked as paid, it cannot be marked as not paid/pending.

 Adjust the payment amount and date if necessary.
 By default, the customer will be notified about the order being marked as paid via email.